Oregon: Technology

 High technology industries located in Silicon Forest have been a major employer since the 1970s.
 Tektronix was the largest private employer in Oregon until the late 1980s.
 Intel's creation and expansion of several facilities in eastern Washington County continued the growth that Tektronix had started.
 Intel, the state's largest for-profit private employer, operates four large facilities, with Ronler Acres, Jones Farm and Hawthorn Farm all located in Hillsboro.

-The spinoffs and startups that were produced by these two companies led to establishment of the so-called Silicon Forest.
+The spinoffs and startups that were produced by these two companies led to the establishment of the so-called Silicon Forest.
 The recession and dot-com bust of 2001 hit the region hard; many high technology employers reduced the number of their employees or went out of business.
 Open Source Development Labs made news in 2004 when they hired Linus Torvalds, developer of the Linux kernel.
 In 2010, biotechnology giant Genentech opened a $400 million facility in Hillsboro to expand its production capabilities.
 Oregon is home to several large datacenters that take advantage of cheap power and a climate conducive to reducing cooling costs.
 Google operates a large datacenter in The Dalles, and Facebook built a large datacenter near Prineville in 2010.
 Amazon opened a datacenter near Boardman in 2011, and a fulfillment center in Troutdale in 2018.

 Corporate headquarters

 Oregon is also the home of large corporations in other industries.
 The world headquarters of Nike is located near Beaverton.
 Medford is home to Harry and David, which sells gift items under several brands.
 Medford is also home to the national headquarters of Lithia Motors.
 Portland is home to one of the West's largest trade book publishing houses, Graphic Arts Center Publishing.
 Oregon is also home to Mentor Graphics Corporation, a world leader in electronic design automation located in Wilsonville and employs roughly 4,500 people worldwide.

 Adidas Corporations American Headquarters is located in Portland and employs roughly 900 full-time workers at its Portland campus.
 Nike, located in Beaverton, employs roughly 5,000 full-time employees at its 200 acre campus.
 Nike's Beaverton campus is continuously ranked as a top employer in the Portland area-along with competitor Adidas.
 Intel Corporation employs 22,000 in Oregon with the majority of these employees located at the company's Hillsboro campus located about 30 minutes west of Portland.
 Intel has been a top employer in Oregon since 1974.

-The U.S. Federal Government and Providence Health systems are respective contenders for top employers in Oregon with roughly 12,000 federal workers and 14,000 Providence Health workers.
+The U.S. Federal Government and Providence Health systems are the top employers in Oregon with roughly 12,000 federal workers and 14,000 Providence Health workers.

-In 2015, a total of seven companies headquartered in Oregon landed in the Fortune 1000: Nike, at 106; Precision Castparts Corp. at 302; Lithia Motors at 482; StanCorp Financial Group at 804; Schnitzer Steel Industries at 853; The Greenbrier Companies at 948; and Columbia Sportswear at 982.
+Two companies headquartered in Oregon are in the Fortune 500: Nike, Inc., at 88 and Lithia Motors at 140.